dearnani/EmiratesGrpOnlineShop/README.md

 # EmiratesGrpOnlineShop
 This application was generated using JHipster 4.7.0, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.7.0](https://jhipster.github.io/documentation-archive/v4.7.0).

+The following are the assumptions :
+Used MySQL as database, build the Shopping Online Service Entities, can be directly utilise these services.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: